-They will crawl around rocks but are most commonly seen in groups crawling on the surface water of rockpools.
-These groups can consist of hundreds of individual springtails, but usually consist of far fewer than this.
-However, they are capable of surviving underwater as their can breathe the bubbles of air which are trapped in their hairs.
-Springtail feed on dead animal matter, especially shellfish and crustaceans, although they will also eat seaweed as well.
-Despite its name the springtail is incapable of springing or jumping in the way a sand hopper can.
+Springtails will crawl around rocks but are most commonly seen in groups on the surface water of rockpools.
+These groups can consist of hundreds of individual springtails but usually consist of far fewer than this.
+Springtails feed on dead animal matter, especially shellfish and crustaceans.
+Despite its name, the springtail is incapable of springing or jumping in the way a sand hopper can.